ga-wdi-pvd/http-mvc-intro-rails/README.md

 In the root directory of the application you will also see a `Gemfile` and, if you've run `bundle install`, `Gemfile.lock`

-### You Do: Setup Commands (10 minutes / 1:00)
+### Setup Commands (You Do) (10 minutes / 1:50)

 > 5 minutes exercise.
 5 minutes review.

-The following are commands that we always run when creating and updating a Rails application.
+The following are common commands that you will encounter when working with Rails applications.
 Your task is to run these in order and, based on the context clues (e.g., terminal output), figure out what they're doing.
 You answers don't need to be technical - keep it high level.

 | Command | What does it do? |
 |---------|------------------|